jlingford/personal-website/content/blog/gtdb-to-diamond-taxonomy-database.md

 The [Genome Taxonomy Database (GTDB)](https://gtdb.ecogenomic.org/), is a database of high quality and complete bacterial and archaeal genomes.
 It covers the phylogenetic tree in a consistent way, so that no one type of microbe is overrepresented in the database.
 The latest release of the GTDB (R226) contains 732,475 genomes in total.
-Of this, 143,614 genomes are selected as species representatives that capture most microbial diversity.
+Of this, 143,614 genomes are selected as species representatives that capture most known microbial diversity.

-I've wanted to search for proteins in the GTDB (i.e. protein BLAST the GTDB).
-This requires coverting the GTDB fasta files of the species representative genomes into a database that's searchable by a tool like BLASTp, DIAMOND, or MMseqs2.
+I've wanted to search for proteins in the GTDB, which requires converting the GTDB fasta files of the species representative genomes into a database that's searchable by a tool like BLASTp, DIAMOND, or MMseqs2.
-MMseqs2 has a convenient built-in command that handles the downloading and building of a protein sequence database with `mmseqs databases`.
+[MMseqs2](https://github.com/soedinglab/MMseqs2/) has a convenient built-in command that handles the downloading and building of a protein sequence database with `mmseqs databases`, which is handy.
-The MMseqs2 database of the GTDB will contain the taxonomic information of each sequence, which is very handy.
-However, building an equivalent GTDB database with taxonomy information for DIAMOND blastp requires a lot more manual effort.
+However, building an equivalent GTDB database with taxonomy information as well as genome identifiers for [DIAMOND](https://github.com/bbuchfink/diamond) requires a lot more manual effort.
 The following is a solution I've come up with to build such a DIAMOND database.

 ## Downloading fasta files and taxdump information for the GTDB

 First, download and extract all the fasta files for the species representative genomes.
-Tip: use the [httsp://data.ace.up.edua.au/public/gtdb] mirror, since the one other mirror is extremely slow.
+Tip: use the <https://data.ace.up.edua.au/public/gtdb> mirror, since the one other mirror is extremely slow.

 ```bash
 wget https://data.ace.uq.edu.au/public/gtdb/data/releases/release226/226.0/genomic_files_reps/gtdb_proteins_aa_reps_r226.tar.gz